 5 Protein Powder Myths to Stop Believing, According to A Sports Nutritionist

-That being said, most athletes don't know how to adequately supplement with protein powder to actually maximize results.
-As a sports dietician and former D1 athlete, I help clients optimize their protein intake to improve performance.
-If you're tired of blindly choking down the same blender bottle shakes day after day, stick around.
-Here are my best tips and favorite recipes for getting the most out of your protein powder.
+But lots of athletes aren't sure how to really use protein powder to get the best results.
+As a sports dietitian and former D1 athlete, I'm all about helping clients dial in their protein intake to level up their performance.
+If you're over just chugging the same old protein shakes every day, stick with me.
+I'm going to share my best tips and favorite recipes to help you get the maximum boost from your protein powder.

 Why you should listen to me

 As a Registered Dietitian, Personal Trainer, and Former Division 1 Runner, I’ve spent years studying sports nutrition and applying it in real-world scenarios.
 While I believe in a food-first approach, I also recognize the benefits of supplementation when needed.
-Most importantly, I only recommend third-party tested protein powders to ensure safety and quality (and yes, REP Purist Powders meet this standard!).
+Most importantly, I only recommend third-party tested protein powders to ensure safety and quality (and yes, Purist ® Whey Protein Powders meet this standard!).

 First things first: What is protein powder?

 Protein powder is a dietary supplement that can help people meet their daily protein requirements.
-Most protein powders, like the REP Purist Whey Protein Powder, are made from concentrated protein sources such as whey, casein, or plant-based proteins.
+Most protein powders, like the Purist® Whey Protein Powder, are made from concentrated protein sources such as whey, casein, or plant-based proteins.

 Types of protein powder: How to choose the right version for your needs